All essays

 Why the fiction persists

 If the scalar is so obviously false, why does it hold?
 Because it is convenient for whoever is doing the sorting.
 A single line makes allocation easy.
-It lets a committee compare a thousand applicants without confronting the incommensurable, lets a market price a mind, lets a benchmark declare one system the winner.
+It lets a committee compare a thousand applicants without confronting the incomparable, lets a market price a mind, lets a benchmark declare one system the winner, lets a department planner sandbag their forecasts year over year, lets a solution architect propose the same tool to the marketplace owing to its current stickiness in the industry at large, to name a few.
 The ladder does not survive because it is true.
-It survives because it is administratively cheap, and cheapness, once institutionalized, is very hard to dislodge.
+It survives because it is intellectually cheap, rewarded for its standard measurement capabilities and is paraded as time saving.
+The ideas of time-saving and rewards, once institutionalized, are very hard to dislodge.

 Written by